Somnath temple: Reconstruction during 1950–1951

 Before independence, Veraval was part of the Junagadh State, whose ruler had acceded to Pakistan in 1947.
 India contested the accession and annexed the state after holding a referendum.
 India's Deputy Prime Minister Vallabhbhai Patel came to Junagadh on 12 November 1947 to direct the stabilization of the state by the Indian Army, at which time he ordered the reconstruction of the Somnath temple.

 When Patel, K. M. Munshi and other leaders of the Congress went to Mahatma Gandhi with their proposal to reconstruct the Somnath temple, Gandhi blessed the move but suggested that the funds for the construction should be collected from the public, and the temple should not be funded by the state.
-He expressed that he was proud to associate himself to the project of renovation of the temple.
-However, soon both Gandhi and Sardar Patel died, and the task of reconstruction of the temple continued under Munshi, who was the Minister for Food and Civil Supplies, Government of India headed by Prime Minister Jawaharlal Nehru.
+Accordingly, The Somnath Trust was established to collect funds and oversee the construction of the temple.
+Munshi headed the Trust.
+Being the Civil Supplies minister in the Government of India, Munshi was keen to involve the Government of India in the reconstruction effort, but he was overruled by Nehru.
+According to Pandit Prem Nath Bazaz, there had been an agreement between the U.P.
+Government and the Indian Sugar Syndicate, wherein six annas (that is 40 paise) had to be collected out of the price of every mound of sugar by the Syndicate for the renovation of the Somnath temple.

 The ruins were pulled down in October 1950.
 The mosque present at that site was shifted few kilometres away by using construction vehicles.
-On 11 May 1951, Rajendra Prasad, the first President of the Republic of India, invited by K M Munshi, performed the installation ceremony for the temple.
+The new structure was built by the traditional Sompura builders of temples in Gujarat.
+On 11 May 1951, Rajendra Prasad, the President of India performed the installation ceremony for the temple at the invitation of Munshi.